Consular Services for U.S. Military Personnel and Dependents

 - Submit your application for a regular (tourist) passport through the Military Passport Agent at your base personnel office.
 The military passport agent can help you complete and submit the application forms.
 Please note that some military bases do not have a passport agency.
 In that case, you will need to apply for your passport directly with the U.S. Embassy/Consulate in Japan.

-Exceptions for certain U.S. military service members:
+For Information on Exceptions for certain U.S. military service members: visit Immigrant Visas.

 Normally, becoming an American citizen is a lengthy process, requiring several years of residence in the United States, and can only be done in the United States.
 Special rules apply, however, to active duty members of the military and certain dependents.
 If you are on active duty, the U.S. residence requirements may be waived.
 See the USCIS website www.uscis.gov or contact your military legal office for further details.